-If you have ever enjoyed a nice plate of fried shrimp, only to realize you were way too full to finish it all, you may have wondered if it can be reheated later.
+If you have ever enjoyed a nice plate of fried shrimp, only to realize you were way too full to finish it all, you may have wondered if it can be reheated later and how to do it properly.
 Well, please do not stress or toss your shrimp just yet!

 Can you reheat fried shrimp ?